 Your website can also make it easier for clients to find you, and lead to more work.
 Be sure to include keywords on your site, like the towns, cities, and neighborhoods where you work, as well as the specific services that you offer.

 Setting up a website may sound intimidating, but it’s really quite easy and inexpensive.
 You can sign up for Bluehost for as little as $2.95 per month.
-I have an article here that leads you through the process of installing WordPress, which is a free program that allows you to set up your own website.
+Read How to Start a Blog, which walks you through the process of setting up hosting and your WordPress website.
+It’s written with blogs in mind, but the same steps can be used to set up other types of websites.

 Step 7: Maintain Accurate Records

 Once you start doing some work, it’s important to keep accurate records.
 You’ll need to keep track of all of your income and expenses (as well as receipts) for tax purposes.
 You should also have a system for managing invoices.